Frequently Asked Questions (FAQ)

 Awards from TCF are first applied toward direct education expenses — tuition, student fees, on-campus housing/meals, books, and required supplies.
 Personal expenses may be disbursed after all other education expenses are covered.

-- Vocational Training Grant recipients can use up to $500 for personal expenses per award.
+• Vocational Training Grant recipients can use up to $500 for personal expenses per award.

-- Academic-year General Scholarship recipients can use up to $1,000 for personal expenses per award but unless otherwise arranged, this amount will be split across terms (semesters or quarters).
+• Academic-year General Scholarship recipients can use up to $1,000 for personal expenses per award, but unless otherwise arranged, this amount will be split across terms (semesters or quarters).

-- June 1, Fall-only General Scholarship recipients can use up to $500 for personal expenses per award.
+• June 1, Fall-only General Scholarship recipients can use up to $500 for personal expenses per award.

-- December 1 General Scholarship recipients can use up to $500 for personal expenses per award.
+• December 1 General Scholarship recipients can use up to $500 for personal expenses per award.

 Seeking additional funding to support your education?
-Check out TCF’s Education Resources Handbook (click on the image to download) for other scholarships and grants that you may be eligible for.
+Check out TCF’s Education Resources Handbook (click on the image to download) for other scholarships and grants you may be eligible for.

-Also remember to ask your faculty and department if there are additional scholarship or grant programs specific to your field of study.
+Also, remember to ask your faculty and department if there are additional scholarship or grant programs specific to your field of study.
 Your school may have special aid for daycare or other living expenses too.

 Is my scholarship or grant taxable income that should be reported on my tax return?

-Under provisions of the 1986 Tax Reform Act, any portion of a scholarship or grant that you receive from The CIRI Foundation that is applied toward room and board or other personal expenses is taxable.
+Under provisions of the 1986 Tax Reform Act, any portion of a scholarship or grant you receive from The CIRI Foundation applied toward room and board or other personal expenses is taxable.
 It is the student’s responsibility to determine what part, if any, of the award is taxable and to report such amounts on your personal income tax return.

-As long as you are degree seeking at an accredited institution, the portion of your scholarship or grant award applied toward qualified education expenses (tuition, registration fees, books, supplies, and other fees related to the course(s) of study) continues to be excluded from federal taxable income.
+As long as you are degree-seeking at an accredited institution, the portion of your scholarship or grant award applied toward qualified education expenses (tuition, registration fees, books, supplies, and other fees related to the course of study) continues to be excluded from federal taxable income.

 For more information, visit the IRS website.